broganross/salad-interview/README.md

 ## Notes

 1. The problem says the float64 fields have a size of 4 bytes.
 This obviously doesn't work, but the example does contain enough bytes.
 1. Resolving the name 'data.salad.com' fails.
 An nslookup makes it seem like it's an example.
 Therefore I made a simple TCP server which just gives a valid response.
-It can be run using: ```go run ./cmd/server/main.go```
+It can be run using: ```go run ./cmd/server/main.go```.
+Then set the SALAD_MESSAGEROUTER_URL environment variable to `127.0.0.1:5000`.